The covariogram and Fourier-Laplace transform in $\mathbb{C}^n$: Introduction

 \textbf{Covariogram Problem.} \emph{Does the covariogram determine a convex body, among all convex bodies, up to translations and reflections?}

-The answer to the covariogram problem is positive for every planar convex body (see Averkov and Bianchi~\cite{averkov-bianchi-2009}), it is positive for convex polytopes in $\R^3$ (see Bianchi~\cite{Bianchi-2009-polytopes}) but the case of a general convex body in $\R^3$ is still open, and in every dimension $n\geq4$ there are examples of nondetermination, as well as positive results in some subclasses of the class of convex bodies (see Goodey, Schneider and Weil~\cite{Goodey-Schneider-Weil-1997}, Bianchi~\cite{Bianchi-2005}).
+The answer to the Covariogram Problem is positive for every planar convex body (see Averkov and Bianchi~\cite{averkov-bianchi-2009}), it is positive for convex polytopes in $\R^3$ (see Bianchi~\cite{Bianchi-2009-polytopes}) but the case of a general convex body in $\R^3$ is still open, and in every dimension $n\geq4$ there are examples of nondetermination (see Bianchi~\cite{Bianchi-2005}), as well as positive results in some subclasses of the class of convex polytopes (see Goodey, Schneider and Weil~\cite{Goodey-Schneider-Weil-1997}).

 The \emph{Phase Retrieval Problem} asks for the determination of a function $f\in L^2(\R^n)$ with compact support from the knowledge of the modulus of its of Fourier transform $\fou{f}(x)$ for $x\in\R^n$, up to the inherent ambiguities.
 In view of \eqref{convoluzione} the Fourier transform of $g_K$ coincides with $|\fou{1_K}|^2$.
-Therefore the covariogram problem coincides with a particular instance of the phase retrieval problem where the unknown function $f$ is the characteristic function of a convex body and this function has to be determined by the modulus of its Fourier transform within the class of characteristic functions of convex bodies.
+Therefore the Covariogram Problem coincides with a particular instance of the Phase Retrieval Problem.